emilioaab/Safe-Haven/README.md

 The website has three users:

-admin -
+admin - the main persona thats manage the site .

-host/donator -
+host/donator - Families willing to host families in need in safe places at the time emergency and also wish to give financial or emotional support or practical support.

-hosted family -
+hosted family - Refugee families looking for a safe havenor have fallen into an emergency situation requiring immediate evacuation from their home.

 Environment:
-the code was devloped on pycharm, the framework is django 4.0.0, most of the code is python, but we have some html and css code.
+the code was devloped on pycharm, the framework is django , most of the code is python, but we have some html and css code.
 Database: SQlite3

 for windows:
 1. open terminal through pycharm